tgalili/Fantasy_Football_Points_Prediction/README.md

     * 3-game rolling average of fantasy points: Smooths recent player performance.
     * Exceptional performance indicator: Binary feature for high-scoring games.
     * Normalized team performance: Averages fantasy points per game at the team level, normalized against the league average.
+## Reading and Visualizing the Dataset in Python
+Once the necessary data contained in a SQLite database was obtained, the data was read into Python as a DataFrame.
+This step is crucial for ensuring that the data is well-structured and easily accessible for further analysis and modeling.
+To ensure the replicability of results and consistency in future comparisons, I maintained a consistent random state during sampling.

+1. Reading the Data:
+   The data was read from the SQLite database nfl_stats.db using the SQLAlchemy library.
+This allowed me to seamlessly load the player statistics into a pandas DataFrame, which provides powerful data manipulation capabilities.

+2. Summary Statistics:
+   To familiarize myself with the dataset, I generated summary statistics.
+Using df.info(), I visualized the datatypes and the number of non-null entries for each variable.
+This dataset contained various data types, including integers and floats, and provided an overview of the data's completeness.
+   Next, df.describe() offered a descriptive statistics summary for each variable, displaying the count, mean, standard deviation, minimum, maximum, and percentiles.
+This step helped in understanding the central tendencies and variability within the dataset.

+3. Handling Missing Values:
+   Missing values were identified and addressed using forward fill and backward fill methods.
+Forward fill propagates the last valid observation forward to fill gaps, while backward fill does the same but in reverse.
+This ensured that the dataset was complete and ready for analysis without introducing biases from missing data.

+4. Visualizing the Data:
+   Visualization is a critical step in data analysis as it helps in uncovering patterns and relationships that are not immediately apparent from raw data.
+Using Python’s visualization libraries, such as Matplotlib and Seaborn, I created several plots to explore the data.
+      * Distribution of Weekly Points: A histogram was used to visualize the distribution of the target variable FantPt (weekly points).
+This plot revealed how fantasy points are distributed across players and highlighted any skewness or outliers in the data.
+      * Distribution of Total Points: Similarly, a histogram was plotted for the total points (PPR).
+This helped in understanding the overall performance distribution of players across the season.
+      * Scatter Plot of Player Age vs Total Points: To examine the relationship between player age and total points, a scatter plot was created.
+This visualization provided insights into whether age had any significant effect on a player's total fantasy points.
+      * Correlation Matrix: A correlation matrix heatmap was generated to visualize the relationships between various features and the target variable.
+Correlations are represented as values between +1 and -1, where +1 indicates a perfect positive correlation, -1 indicates a perfect negative correlation, and 0 indicates no correlation.
+The heatmap highlighted which features were strongly correlated with FantPt and with each other, informing feature engineering decisions.

+These visualizations and summaries were instrumental in identifying key patterns and relationships within the data.
+For instance, the correlation matrix revealed significant positive correlations between team performance and weekly fantasy points, indicating that team dynamics play a crucial role in individual player performance.
+Understanding these correlations is essential for feature engineering and model building, ensuring that the most relevant and predictive features are used in the models.

+By thoroughly reading and visualizing the dataset in Python, I ensured a comprehensive understanding of the data’s structure and relationships.
+This groundwork is essential for effective feature extraction, model training, and evaluation, ultimately leading to more accurate predictions of fantasy football points.